 - Add all of the vegetables, and continue to boil until al dente.

-- Stir in the coconut milk, and season to taste with the salt, sugar, and lime juice.
+- Stir in the coconut milk (if using), and season to taste with the salt, sugar, and lime juice.
 There should be a balance between sour, salty, and sweet.
+If not using coconut milk, just continue with the seasoning.

 - Add the nam prik pao and coriander.
 Taste, and adjust the seasonings if necessary.